00riddle00/Solutions-To-Problems/HackerRank/SQL Solutions/Readme.md

-All solutions written for Oracle DBMS.
+All solutions were written using SQL for Oracle DBMS.